Iron scrap recycling Taguchi Metals Co., Ltd.

 2011

-Installed 100kw solar power generation equipment at the Okazato Plant.
+Installed 100kw solar power generation equipment at Okazato Plant.

-Obtained an industrial waste treatment license for Okazato Plant.
+Licensed as an industrial waste treatment for Okazato Plant.

 2012

-Rebuilt office, and installed 80-ton weigh station and radiation detector at Tsukuba plant.
+Rebuilt an office and installed 80-ton weigh station and a radiation detector at Tsukuba plant.

 2013